Myrmod/svelte-babylon/src/routes/privacy.md

 ## What is this website for?

 This websites only use is to provide free informations to people who are interested in learning about [Svelte Babylon](https://github.com/Myrmod/svelte-babylon).
-There is no commercial intetion behind it.
+There is no commercial intention behind it.

 ## What do we track?